flexiblepower/fpai-documentation/CommonClasses.md

 Measurable<Duration> twoHours = TimeUtil.difference(oneHourInThePast, oneHourInTheFuture);
 ```

-**Note:** as you will read in the TimeSource section we don't recommand using `new Date()` in the FPAI.
+**Note:** as you will read in the TimeSource section we don't recommand using `new Date()` in the EF-Pi.
 This is just for demonstration purposes.

 ## Commodity